TerryV8/click-count/docs/docker.md

 # Dockerfile

 The Dockerfile defines the docker images that will be built.
-It consists of a series of instructions for produing the image:
+It consists of a series of instructions for producing the image:
 - FROM, sets the parent image that I want to build the image from
 - WORKDIR, sets the current working directory inside the container image for other commands where the source will be put at
-- COPY, copies files from the host into the container image, eg. copy all the source code that is in folder that I cloned from my github and then i am going to copy into the current directory inside the image
+- COPY, copies files from the host into the container image, eg. copy all the source code that is in the folder that I cloned from my GitHub and then I am going to copy into the current directory inside the image
 - RUN, executes a command within the container image
 - EXPOSE, tells docker that the application in the container listens on a particular ports
 - CMD, sets the command that is executed by the container when it is run.
-Whenever I run a container based on that image, it is going to the run the command inside the working directory
+Whenever I run a container based on that image, it is going to run the command inside the working directory

 ```console